frhamadiansyah/IdeasLabTest/README.md

 ```
 With `DispatchQueue.main` , we make sure the app do  `updateValueOnUI()` tasks on main thread.
 The best practices is to only use main thread for UI.

-For heavy tasks, we delegate tasks to background with `DispatchQueue.global()` code written inside the code block will go to background thread.
+For heavy tasks, we delegate tasks to the background with `DispatchQueue.global()` code written inside the code block will go to background thread.
 ```swift
 DispatchQueue.global().async {
     heavyTask()